-Google itself has publicly shifted its official stance, first saying that data from social sites does affect page rank, while later saying the opposite.
+Google itself has publicly shifted its official stance, first saying that data from social media sites does affect page rank, while later saying the opposite.

 There are a few ways social media can theoretically help your website’s visibility:

-- •Social media posts that link back to your website improve your website's “authority.”
+- * Social media posts that link back to your website improve your website's “authority.”
 The thought is that the more people share a link, the more reputable it is and will therefore rank higher in search engines.
 It follows that if reputable social media profiles happen to share a link, that will also improve its page rank.
 This is the point that is debated among online marketers.

-- •Social media platforms provide a different way for potential leads to find your business.
+- * Social media platforms provide a different way for potential leads to find your business.
 Some people may find you through a search on a social platform rather than in a traditional search engine.
 What’s more, social media profiles themselves can also appear directly in a search engine result, increasing your chances of being discovered.

 |Make sure your business profiles are complete and have attractive cover images.||Promote through a profile that is incomplete or amateurish.|

 |Develop a unique content strategy for each platform you use—and pick your platforms wisely based on where your ideal audience is spending time.
 What works on Facebook may not get the results you want on Twitter and vice versa.
-Create a plan outlining goals, budgets, and KPIs.
+Create a plan outlining goals, budgets and KPIs.
 Here are some KPIs you can't ignore.||Post random, inconsistent, irrelevant content or spread yourself too thin over too many platforms.
 You’ll be wasting your time and coming across as inexpert.|

-Don’t: Be spammy with self-promotion and sales pitches.
+|Share valuable, consistent content from your website and other relevant resources that your target audience will love.||Be spammy with self-promotion and sales pitches.
 People won’t engage with your posts, and you’ll reach fewer and fewer customers.|

 |Be conversational with engaging text, video and images.
 Interact with your audience regularly and be responsive to their content and questions.
 Engagement is key on social media!||Ignore comments or delete negative feedback.
 Instead, respond to the feedback and show your followers that you are listening to their concerns.|

 |Use a scheduler to put content in front of your followers regularly.||Exclusively rely on automation for posting content.
 Your followers need to see that they are interacting with a real, live person.|

 |Time your posts wisely.
 As the busy owner of an SMB, you may find you have more time to post to social media on weekends, but for business-to-business posts, weekdays are far better.|

 There has been plenty of analysis of social media, and it has found that on Facebook, weekdays from noon through midafternoon are the highest engagement times, especially during the last half of the workweek.
 For Instagram, posting in the wee hours of the morning is said to work best, with recommendations of anywhere from 2 a.m. to 5 a.m.
 Lunchtime comes in a close second, and the tail end of the workday isn’t bad either.
 Again, posting on Wednesday through Friday is a good bet.
-On Twitter, midnight and lunchtime posting is best and end-of-the-workday posts are effective too, both in the latter half of the workweek.
+On Twitter, midnight and lunchtime posting is best, and end-of-the-workday posts are effective too, both in the latter half of the workweek.

 Linking to Your Company’s Blog from Social Media

 Another way you can use social media to boost your website’s visibility is by having a blog.
 Why do we suggest using a blog on your website instead of another resource?
-After all, it is possible to post your business’ updates exclusively on social media instead, or simply link to helpful information on other websites.
+After all, it is possible to post your business’s updates exclusively on social media instead, or simply link to helpful information on other websites.

 You share someone else’s article, and the users go to their website.
 If they read the article but that website is not related to you at all, it may bring more benefits to the owner of that domain, but not to you.

 But if they came to read “New Helpful Content” from your company website, they are more likely to engage with your business and share that very helpful information with their own friends and colleagues.
 And while the jury is still out on exactly how social media links boost SEO, the more traffic you get to your website, the more likely people are to share it and increase your visibility.
-And Google notices these things.

 Give it a try!
 Post your own articles and redirect users directly to your website.

 - * Humanizes your brand: Blogging gives your business a way to touch on issues and concerns of interest to your prospects.

 - * Builds authority in your industry: A blog is one of the best ways to establish yourself or your brand as an expert in your field.

 - * Facilitates valuable discussion: Blogging gives businesses the opportunity to connect with customers and prospects through a two-way conversation.
 It signals to visitors that you’re open to comments, feedback, and even criticisms.
 That´s a sign of a trustworthy company.

 - * Blogging on your company’s website is one of the best ways to differentiate yourself from your competitors.
-By providing your own unique thoughts and insights, you naturally grow your search traffic, customer trust, and ultimately, sales.*
+By providing your own unique thoughts and insights, you naturally grow your search traffic, customer trust, and ultimately, sales.